 ICE: Internal combustion engines are allowed (driver must wipe the walls and floor after each match).

-We do not allow flame weapons (they foul up the polycarbonate walls).
+We do not allow flame weapons (they foul up the walls).

 Want To Build Your Own?

 Saskatoon hosts the largest combat robotics events in Canada and a great collection of knowledgeable builders.
-For advice on building your own Kilobot, check out the SCRC board on the SPARC forum, the rules, and the event archives.
+For advice on building your own Kilobot, check out the SCRC board on the SPARC forum, the rules, and the upcoming events page.

 Find everything you need at www.FingerTechRobotics.com.
 Whole kits and more to get you going in the sport of combat robotics!